SUNET/revoke-ocsp/README.md

 - Method: GET

-Responds with array of all OCSP database entries.
+Responds with map of all OCSP database entries.